enp1s0/vico/README.md

 ```bash
 qstat
 ```
-Then you can see the list of jobs.
+Then you can see a list of jobs.
 Top of it is a running one and the others are waiting ones.
 ```
 vico-18: 1 windows (created Tue Dec 29 00:07:41 2020)